-We intend to seek exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiaries guaranteed by the SBA from the definition of senior securities in the 200% asset coverage test under the 1940 Act.
-This would provide us with increased flexibility under the 200% asset coverage test by permitting us to borrow up to \$202.2 million more than we would otherwise be able to absent the receipt of this exemptive relief.
+On June 10, 2014, we received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiaries guaranteed by the SBA from the definition of senior securities in the 200% asset coverage test under the 1940 Act.
+This provides us with increased flexibility under the 200% asset coverage test by permitting us to borrow up to \$202.2 million more than we would otherwise be able to absent the receipt of this exemptive relief.